polkadot-fellows/xcm-format/README.md

 - `OnlyChild = 7`: The unambiguous child.

 - `Plurality = 8 { id: BodyId, part: BodyPart }` A pluralistic body existing within consensus.
-Typical to be used to represent a governance origin of a chain, but could in principle be used to represent things such as multisigs also.
+Typical to be used to represent a governance origin of a chain, but can, in principle, also be used to represent things such as multisigs.

 - `GlobalConsensus = 9 (NetworkId)` A global network capable of externalizing its own consensus, i.e., a relay chain who wishes to make its existence known to other global consensus systems (such as another relay chain).
 This is not generally meaningful outside of the universal level.